Maia-Everett/lintian.eu/_posts/2023-11-23-warcraft-retrospective-3.md

     There's some of that Warcraft 1 jank here, too.
 In addition to Garona, there are peons imprisoned across the map.
 You can rescue them, which is not visually indicated in any way, except that when you approach them, they get a scouting radius as they become your units without any change to their sprites.
 Of course they're useless in this mission, except as a source of bodies for your necrolytes to raise, you dirty kinslayer.
 (Then again, kinslaying is perfectly par the course for orcs as they're depicted in this particular game.)

     Finally, Garona herself is found in the farthest away room.
-When your units approach her, she comes under your control --- again, without any visual indication --- and the mission ends when you bring her to the Hostage Rescue Zone&trade; near your starting position, indicated by arrows on the ground.
-Even more weirdly, despite having a unique sprite and portrait, Garona uses generic male orc sound lines.
+When your units approach her, she comes under your control --- again, without any visual indication --- and the mission ends when you bring her to the [Hostage Rescue Zone&trade;](https://en.wikipedia.org/wiki/Counter-Strike) near your starting position, indicated by arrows on the ground.
+Even more weirdly, despite having a unique sprite and portrait, Garona uses generic male orc voice lines.

 {% figure [caption:"Launcher of a thousand retcons."] %}
 ![Garona](/assets/wr/wc1_garona.png)